MaximoMoyer/Favorite-Projects-During-School/Bitcoin_Transaction_Prediction - word2vec_DeepWalks_TemporalTraining(Python)/README.md

 data into weighted edges format.

--We then used Node2vec.py to learn and output embeddings and graph structures for each of our 10 graphs.
+-We then used Node2vec.py to learn and output embeddings and graph structures for each of our 10 later graphs (Note: only uploaded graphs from t = 0 to t = 5 to the repository as graphs past t = 5 became too large).
 These were stored in Data/Node2Vec_outputs.
 Predict.py contains the model which can then take in the saved node embeddings and learn to forecast transactions between 2 accounts.

 ## Materials ##